 - oil, merquén (chili powder), salt, pepper, honey, lemon juice

-- In a small skillet over medium heat, heat 1 tablespoon oil and 1 teaspoon chili powder.
+- In a small skillet over medium heat, heat one tablespoon of oil and one teaspoon of chili powder.
 Rinse the cooked chickpeas and add them.
-Cook, stirring occasionally, for 5-8 minutes until golden.
+Cook, occasionally stirring, for 5-8 minutes until golden.
 Add salt and stir.

-- Make the dressing, in a jar put a finger of olive oil, 1 finger lemon juice, 1 teaspoon of honey, salt, and pepper.
+- Make the dressing.
+In a jar, put a finger of olive oil, one finger of lemon juice, and one teaspoon of honey, salt, and pepper.
 Close the jar and shake well for 20 seconds.
 Taste and adjust the seasoning.

-- In a bowl mix the mote (farro) with carrots, radishes, and parsley.
-Season with the dressing and add the prawns and chickpeas just before serving.
+- In a bowl, mix the mote (farro) with carrots, radishes, and parsley.
+Season with the dressing, and add the prawns and chickpeas before serving.